 There are numerous DUI consequences that make perfect sense, yet are still often surprising, such as:

-- Difficulty finding Work.
-DUIs can limit the number and type of employment positions you are able to apply for, since many check background records for crimes.
+- Difficulty finding work: DUIs can limit the number and type of employment positions you are able to apply for, since many employers check backgrounds.

-- Difficulties Enrolling in College.
-Most schools have admissions requirements that take into account the applicant as a whole.
-Some schools look into an applicant’s legal history, and, of course, there’s your DUI.
+- Difficulties enrolling in college: Most schools have admissions requirements that take into account the applicant as a whole.
+Some schools look into an applicant’s legal history.

-- Loss of Friends.
-Friends that you have been close to may decide they can no longer be around you because of your choices, especially those friends who may be in recovery themselves.
+- Loss of friends: Friends that you have been close to may decide they can no longer be around you because of your choices, especially friends who may be in recovery.

 With so much at stake, it’s best to consult with Sarasota DUI attorneys in order to minimize as many consequences as possible.